-Because it is derived from cannabis, which is still illegal at the federal level, many are concerned about the legality of CBD oil.
+Because it is derived from cannabis, which is still illegal in most countries, many are concerned about the legality of CBD oil.
 Whether or not it’s legal depends on its origins—in other words, if it’s derived from marijuana or hemp.

 Is CBD Oil Safe?

 One of the biggest reasons users prefer CBD Oil over other medicines is that it’s been shown to have few to no side effects.
 According to the World Health Organization, CBD oil is safe and well-tolerated among most users.
 The WHO also says that CBD carries no potential for abuse or dependence.